kyma-project/eventing-manager/docs/contributor/installation.md

-# Installation and Uninstallation
+# Installation and uninstallation

-There are several ways to install the Eventing Manager.
+There are several ways to install Eventing Manager.
 For development, you must run some make targets beforehand.
 For information about the prerequisites, refer to [Development](./development.md) and for a detailed guide to the development flow, visit [Governance](./governance.md).